deislabs/hippo-docs/content/intro/running-locally.md

 ## Boot Hippo

-This guide explains how to set up your environment for running Hippo from source.
+Next, we will compile Hippo from source.

 ### Prerequisites